18F/ux-guide/_pages/research/do.md

    (i.e., amount paid to   the user)
 2. Compensating user testing participants must directly advance the client’s statutory mission and objectives

 The process of paying participants for research is similar to paying for a contractor or vendor.
 TTS will continue to iterate on this approach in partnership with OGC.
-We are currently [collecting value statements (18F/GSA internal use only](https://docs.google.com/forms/d/e/1FAIpQLSf4k7MQuQjD71O6GsK6-c_3ByWMtUskhYEt6hcrq2qYEqSZNw/viewform)) that might be useful in demonstrating eligibility for the “benefit to government” portion of the criteria.
+We are currently [collecting value statements (18F/GSA access only](https://docs.google.com/forms/d/e/1FAIpQLSf4k7MQuQjD71O6GsK6-c_3ByWMtUskhYEt6hcrq2qYEqSZNw/viewform)) that might be useful in demonstrating eligibility for the “benefit to government” portion of the criteria.

-More detailed information can be found in the [Compensating research participants document (18F/GSA internal use only](https://docs.google.com/document/d/1oWDxVUsRbO1ELNmni3Qa-uYPhXDWuNM3HESgAUxs7Uw/edit)).
+More detailed information can be found in the [Compensating research participants document (18F/GSA access only](https://docs.google.com/document/d/1oWDxVUsRbO1ELNmni3Qa-uYPhXDWuNM3HESgAUxs7Uw/edit)).
-In order to add compensation for participants to your in-flight engagement or new IAA, you can use the above resource, which includes the [User Testing Authorization, Attachment 2 - CoE - {{Agency}} document (18F/GSA internal use only](https://docs.google.com/document/d/16t7vczeoN_fpTCrrQ2Kvjdb9r_fMywebeDKshRcSfqM/edit#)).
+In order to add compensation for participants to your in-flight engagement or new IAA, you can use the above resource, which includes the [18F User Research Authorization, Attachment 2 (18F/GSA access only](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY/edit)).

 ### Getting informed consent